arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/datatypes/listk/README.md

 ListK wraps over the platform `List` type to make it a (type constructor)[/docs/patterns/glossary/#type-constructors].

-It can be created from Kotlin Sequence type with a convenient `k()` function.
+It can be created from Kotlin List type with a convenient `k()` function.

 ```kotlin:ank
 import arrow.*